-There are too many presumptions, not enough facts and no substance or proof supported by original documentation behind Ennis’ statements.
-The majority of Nevin’s convict portraits were taken at the Hobart Gaol and the adjoining Supreme Court, and not at Port Arthur.
+There are too many presumptions, not enough facts and no substance or proof supported by original documentation behind Helen Ennis’ statements.
+The majority of T. J. Nevin’s photographers of prisoners – or “convict portraits” as they called at the NLA – were taken at the Hobart Gaol and the adjoining Supreme Court, and not at Port Arthur.
 It was not until the mid to late 1880s that the Bertillon method became standard prison photographic practice in Tasmania.

-Tasmanian [Port Arthur] convicts photographs by Thomas Nevin
+Tasmanian [Port Arthur] convicts photographs by Thomas J. Nevin

-For more extensive discussion of Nevin’s 1870s vignettes of Tasmanian convicts, visit
+For more extensive discussion of T. J Nevin’s 1870s mugshots of Tasmanian prisoners, visit :

-All these prisoners were re-offenders, discharged with ticket-of-leave and other conditions, which required police to keep their photographic record in a central register, and at their local police station.
+All these prisoners were re-offenders, discharged with ticket-of-leave and other conditions, which required police to keep their photographic record in a central register – the Gaol Photo Books – and at their local police station.
 This practice originated with Scotland Yard in 1862: